MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 ![image](notes_app_realm.png)

 The more times you run it, the more notes will be added.
-If you wish to clear out the notes for testing, add the following into your realm write closure. `realm.deleteAll();`
+If you wish to clear out the notes for testing, add the following into your realm write closure (from Saving A Note): `realm.deleteAll();`

 As you have found out, Realm is a great lightweight framework to add data persistence to your app.
 You also explored how to add new notes in code.
 The app is starting to come together now.

+#Commit

 Now would be a great time to **Commit** your work.